Noble Capital Markets slashes price target on Coeur Mining Inc. [CDE] – find out why.

 Noble Capital Markets have made an estimate for Coeur Mining Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on January 31, 2022.
 While these analysts kept the previous recommendation, RBC Capital Mkts raised their target price to Sector Perform.
 The new note on the price target was released on June 02, 2021, representing the official price target for Coeur Mining Inc. stock.
 Previously, the target price had yet another raise to $110, while Canaccord Genuity analysts kept a Buy rating on CDE stock.

-Coeur Mining Inc. [CDE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.67.
-With this latest performance, CDE shares dropped by -6.98% in over the last four-week period, additionally sinking by -29.93% over the last 6 months – not to mention a drop of -46.96% in the past year of trading.
+Coeur Mining Inc. [CDE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.14.
+With this latest performance, CDE shares gained by 3.14% in over the last four-week period, additionally sinking by -20.69% over the last 6 months – not to mention a drop of -41.28% in the past year of trading.

 Coeur Mining Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.10 and a Current Ratio set at 1.30.